Why Does My Wife Refuse To Have Sex With Me – Solutions

 Potential medical causes for why your wife won’t have sex:

-When your wife doesn’t want to be intimate, emotional distance in the relationship is often a significant factor.
+Emotional distance in the relationship is often a significant factor when your wife doesn’t want to be intimate.
 Many women need to feel emotionally secure and connected before they can fully engage in physical intimacy.

 Common emotional barriers that might explain why your wife never wants to make love: